peterpolidoro/ModularServer/README.md

 ###Arduino Firmware

 This firmware requires at least 3.2KB of SRAM and 25.6KB of flash memory, so it needs Arduino Mega level resources.
+Known to work with the Arduino Mega 2560, Teensy 3.2, and chipKIT Max32.

 [Arduino Sketch Examples](./examples)